Filippo Gilli

-Filippo Gilli (born 19 October 2000) is an Italian football player.
-He plays for Casale.
+Filippo Gilli (born 19 October 2000) is an Italian football player who plays for Serie D club Derthona.

 Club career

 Torino

 He was raised in Torino youth teams and started playing for their Under-19 squad in the 2017–18 season.

 He was called up to the senior squad for the first time on 1 August 2019 in a Europa League qualifier against Debrecen.
 He remained on the bench.

 Loan to Alessandria

 On 2 September 2019 he joined Serie C club Alessandria on loan.

 He made his professional Serie C debut for Alessandria on 22 September 2019 in a game against Pianese.
 He substituted Alberto Dossena in the 77th minute.

 Arezzo

 On 22 September 2020, he moved to Arezzo.

 Loan to Bisceglie

 On 13 January 2021, he was loaned to Bisceglie.

 International career

 He played his first game for his country on 14 March 2017 in a Euro U17 qualifier against Belarus.
 He was not chosen for the final tournament squad.